ArchNet-1/DesignPatternSingletonScriptableObject/README.md

 <!-- Usage -->
 ## usage

-This extension is a design pattern singleton for scriptable ojects.
+This extension is a design pattern singleton for scriptable objects.

 Get the github HTTPS project url and load it in Unity Package Manager windows